giantswarm/schema/README.md

 ## Adding schema

 - Use branches for schema in development.
-  - If needed, you can reference a schem in development via `https://raw.githubusercontent.com/giantswarm/schema/BRANCH/PATH`.
+  - If needed, you can reference a schema in development via `https://raw.githubusercontent.com/giantswarm/schema/BRANCH/PATH`.
 - Make sure to set a simple and useful folder name on the top level, using only the characters `[a-z0-9]` and the `-` separator.
 - Add a `README.md` file to your folder, explaining how to use the schema etc.
-- For a schema release to be published under `schema.giantswarm.io`, name the file in the format `VERSION.json`, where VERSION must match `[0-9]+.[0-9]+.[0-9]+` (this is more restrictive than semver!).
+- For a schema release to be published under `schema.giantswarm.io`, name the file in the format `VERSION.json`, where VERSION must match `v[0-9]+.[0-9]+.[0-9]+` (this is more restrictive than semver!).
 - Maintain `CHANGELOG.md`.

 ## Versioning

 Each schema is versioned individually.
-Each scchema file carries its own [semver](https://semver.org/spec/v2.0.0.html) version number in the file name.
+Each schema file carries its own [semver](https://semver.org/spec/v2.0.0.html) version number in the file name.
 However we only support numeric major, minor and patch version segments.

 Historic versions are kept in the repository default branch, unless we have a good reason to delete a version/file.